Shajar87/Python-Projects/Web Scraping of Credit Cards Details README.md

 1. Firstly, I imported the required libraries into the Jupyter Notebook.
 2. Wrote the code.
 3. Saved the details into the Excel workbook using the **Openpyxl** library.
-4. Analyzed after organizing the extracted data using Excel.
+4. Analyzed after organized the extracted data using Excel.

 **Code link:** https://github.com/Shajar87/Project_Portfolio/blob/main/ICICI%20Credit%20Cards.ipynb